Beautiful Easy Hikes Near Burlington, Vermont

 The Intervale is open 365 days a year and is free to the public.

-The Intervale Center manages 360 acres of farmland, trails, and open space with a mission of strengthening community food systems by enhancing farm viability, promoting the sustainable use of agricultural lands, and engaging people in the food system.
+The Intervale Center manages 360 acres of farmland, trails, and open space, with a mission to strengthen community food systems by enhancing farm viability, promoting the sustainable use of agricultural lands, and engaging people in the food system.

 Here’s a trail map to help plan your adventure.